aergoio/litetree/README.md

 Imagine being able to have many connections to the same database, each one reading a separate branch or commit at the same time.
 Or even writing to separate branches.

 This is possible with **LiteTree**.
-It is a modification of the SQLite engine to support branching.
-A very useful tool for blockchain implementations, it will be at the core of [Aergo](https://github.com/aergoio/aergo).
+It is a modification of the SQLite engine to support branching, like git!

+Database branching is a very useful tool for blockchain implementations and LiteTree will be at the core of [Aergo](https://github.com/aergoio/aergo).

 This is how it works: